Johnson is not showing enough ambition to fix the social care crisis | Liz Kendall

 Improving access to support must be part of a much more fundamental shift in the focus of support towards prevention and early intervention

-Boris Johnson has repeatedly promised that no-one will have to sell their home to pay for their care, including in the 2019 Conservative Manifesto.
+Boris Johnson has repeatedly promised – including in the 2019 Conservative manifesto – that no one will have to sell their home to pay for their care.

 But the very same Tory MPs who were elected on this promise voted through a policy so indefensibly unfair that Andrew Dilnot, the original architect of the cap on care costs, branded it a "catastrophe" for less well-off pensioners.